I know the weather is hot and I know that the title of this post or any other containing the word data, like the heat can make you feel drowsy.

 Accounting software, individual spreadsheets, business cards (some collected at tradeshows), old laptops.
 These and many other places within your business may currently be holding valuable data that can help you grow sales.
 If you can tap into the data of course.

-Simple data management for sales: Know how you could use data to generate leads
+Simple data management for sales: How you could use data to generate leads

 If you want to email more people, you need to capture email addresses.
 For direct mail, you are of course going to need full address details.